A generalized risk approach to path inference based on hidden Markov models: Combined risks

-The newly introduced risk $\bar{R}_{1}(s^T)$ is the prior log-pseudo-likelihood.
-Evidently, the combination $C_1=C_3=C_4=0$ corresponds to the MAP/Viterbi decoding; the combination $C_2=C_3=C_4=0$ yields the PMAP case, whereas the combinations $C_1=C_2=C_3=0$ and $C_1=C_2=C_4=0$ give the {\em maximum a priori} decoding and {\em marginal prior mode} decoding, respectively.
+The newly introduced risk $\bar{R}_{1}(s^T)$ involves only the prior marginals.
+Note that the combination $C_1=C_3=C_4=0$ corresponds to the MAP/Viterbi decoding; the combination $C_2=C_3=C_4=0$ yields the PMAP case, whereas the combinations $C_1=C_2=C_3=0$ and $C_1=C_2=C_4=0$ give the {\em maximum a priori} decoding and {\em marginal prior mode} decoding, respectively.
 The case $C_2=C_3=0$ subsumes \eqref{gen-log-consensus} and the case $C_1=C_3=0$ is the problem